FormidableLabs/victory-docs/src/pages/docs/victory-primitives.md

 **Props**

   - `active` *boolean* a flag signifying whether the component is active
+  - `className` *string* the class name that will be applied to the rendered element
   - `events` *object* events to attach to the rendered element
   - `height` *number* the height of the `<rect/>` element
   - `role` *string* the aria role to assign to the element